Over 30 years of experience. Over $100 million recovered for clients.

 New Jersey Car Accident Lawyers

-The New Jersey car accident lawyers of the Todd J. Leonard Law Firm have counseled and represented car accident victims for more than 25 years.
-Our attorneys have significant experience helping car accident victims get fair financial compensation, especially in cases involving serious injury or wrongful death.
+The New Jersey car accident lawyers of the Todd J. Leonard Law Firm have counseled and represented car accident victims for more than 30 years.
+Our auto accident attorneys have significant experience helping car accident victims get fair financial compensation, especially in cases involving serious injury or wrongful death.

 Common Causes of Car Accidents

 The National Highway Traffic Safety Administration (NHTSA) discovered that within the first 9 months of 2020, approximately 28,190 people died from motor vehicle traffic crashes.
 This indicated an increase of about 4.6 percent as compared to 26,941 fatalities reported in the first 9 months of 2019.
 The vast majority of car accidents are caused by driver negligence.
 Other top causes include:

 Alcohol remains one of the largest contributors to traffic accidents in New Jersey and across the nation.
 Alcohol impairs a driver's balance, vision, motor skills, cognitive thinking skills, and their ability to act reasonably.
 When a driver is under the influence of alcohol, they are also more inclined to drive at unsafe speeds, which increases the likelihood of a crash.